Title: Staff Attorney

 - Draft and litigate motions for access to evidence and DNA testing

-- Litigate post-conviction innocence claims utilizing DNA testing or other newly discovered evidence in state court, federal court and/or relevant administrative bodies
+- Litigate post-conviction innocence claims using DNA testing or other newly discovered evidence in state court, federal court and/or relevant administrative bodies

 - Supervise law student interns, as needed

-- Give talks and presentations on case work and law, as appropriate
+- Represent GIP in communications with clients, defense attorneys, prosecutors, witnesses, and the community, which may include giving talks and presentations on case work and law, as appropriate

-- Regularly communicate with GIP staff about the status of cases
+- Collaborate with GIP staff about other GIP initiatives, as requested, to provide a legal perspective and to update staff on the status of cases

 QUALIFICATIONS AND EXPERIENCE